terryong31/airline-ticket-booking-system/README.md

 Steps to run:
 1) Run XAMPP or other mysql software and make sure the address is correct
+2) Install the necessary modules (IPython, sqlalchemy, pandas, and mysql.connector)
-2) Run database_creator.py to create database for the system
+3) Run database_creator.py to create database for the system
-3) Run the main file (Airplane Booking System.py)
+4) Run the main file (Airplane Booking System.py)
-4) Have fun!
+5) Have fun!

 Email me if you have any problem (check profile)